CiscoDevNet/DNAC-SWIM/README.md

 SWIM (SoftWare Image Management) API allow for the distribution and activation of software images on Cisco network devices.

-This service is hosted on DNA Center.
-Images are stored locally on DNAC and https is used to distribute them.
+This service is hosted on Cisco DNA Center.
+Images are stored locally on Cisco DNA Center and https is used to distribute them.
 Images are distributed to devices by either HTTPS or SFTP.

 ## list_images.py